 Accidents happen to everyone.
 They are part of life.
 As a result of some accidents, lives are changed, and the course of history is altered forever.
-In 1957, while traveling to an evangelistic meeting in Atlanta, Georgia, a pick-up truck traveling at a high rate of speed ran a stop sign, crashed into the new automobile Michael and Audrey Guido has just purchased, and demolished it.
-Audrey was nearly killed in the accident and spent several months in an Atlanta hospital enduring many lengthy surgeries and suffered excruciating pain.
+In 1957, while traveling to an evangelistic meeting in Atlanta, Georgia, a pick-up truck traveling at a high speed ran a stop sign, crashed into the new automobile Michael and Audrey Guido had just purchased, and demolished it.
+Audrey was nearly killed in the accident and spent several months in an Atlanta hospital, enduring many lengthy surgeries and excruciating pain.

-Having a difficult time speaking, and responding very softly just above a whisper, she said, “Michael, the Lord laid a radio ministry on my heart.”
+Having difficulty speaking and responding very softly, just above a whisper, she said, “Michael, the Lord laid a radio ministry on my heart.”

 “How very strange,” Michael responded.
-“God laid the same burden on my heart, too.
-And, the initial “seed” for a radio ministry was planted by God in the hearts and lives of Michael and Audrey.
+“God laid the same burden on my heart, too.”
+There, the initial “seed” for a radio ministry was planted by God in the hearts and lives of Michael and Audrey.
 In a matter of weeks, the first radio program was recorded, and “A Seed From the Sower” was broadcast from station WVOP in Vidalia, Georgia.

 It took one minute on one radio station in a rural community in South Georgia to launch a movement that would one day bring hope to millions of people around the planet.
-“A Seed from the Sower,” a daily devotional program that began in Metter, Georgia in 1952, rapidly became one of the most listened to inspirational sermons.
+“A Seed from the Sower,” a daily devotional program that began in Metter, Georgia, in 1952, rapidly became one of the most listened-to inspirational sermons in the world.
 The response to that radio program was so overwhelming that the speaker, Dr. Michael Guido, decided to make a similar program available on television.
 Soon, what was once a “Georgia swamp” became the most beautiful three acres in Georgia and became the “studio” for “A Seed For the Garden of Your Heart.”
-Today, “A Seed From the Sower” is broadcast 1,500,000 times a year, and “A Seed For the Garden of Your Heart” reaches into 1,250,000 homes three times a day.
+Today, “A Seed From the Sower” is broadcast 1,500,000 times a year, and “A Seed For the Garden of Your Heart” reaches 1,250,000 homes three times a day.

 The “seeds” from “The Sower” quickly became a daily staple in the hearts and homes of the growing audience.
-Many listeners who enjoyed hearing or seeing the devotionals began calling the stations to request written copies of them to share with family members and friends.
-To honor their requests and meet this need, a monthly devotional booklet, “Seeds from the Sower” was made available to any who requested it free of charge.
-The response was overwhelming and over 21,000 “Seeds of Hope” are printed and distributed each month – still free – to those who request a copy.
+Many listeners who enjoyed hearing or seeing the devotionals began calling the stations to request written copies to share with family members and friends.
+To honor their requests and meet this need, a monthly devotional booklet, “Seeds from the Sower,” was made available to any who requested it free of charge.
+The response was overwhelming, and over 21,000 “Seeds of Hope” are printed and distributed each month – still free – to those who request a copy.